Earmuffs: Fit

 During the amount of time an individual wears earmuffs, the device can be jostled and displaced from the proper position that allows for the highest attenuation.
 This can be common in the workplace, as many individuals are in motion during the time they are wearing the hearing protection device.
 Moving the jaw while chewing or talking and perspiration are examples of ways in which readjustment can occur, causing the seal to be broken between the earcup and skin and allowing sound to leak in.

 Deterioration

 It is also important to consider the age and physical condition of earmuffs.
 Earmuffs should be inspected regularly for cracks and changes in shape or firmness.
 Headbands may also lose their tension or ability to properly adjust to the head, which could lead to a decrease in device effectiveness.
 Physical changes could create an opening to the ear, allowing sound through and reducing attenuation.
-According to some manufacturers, ear cushions showed be replaced every 6-8 months if used regularly.
+According to some manufacturers, ear cushions should be replaced every 6-8 months if used regularly.
 If earmuffs are used very frequently then the cushion should be replaced every 3-4 months.